wenext-limited/pr-agent/docs/docs/tools/improve.md

 3. A diff snippet showing the recommended code modification (before and after)

 We advise users to apply critical analysis and judgment when implementing the proposed suggestions.
-In addition to mistakes (which may happen, but are rare), sometimes the presented code modification may serve more as an _illustrative example_ than a direct applicable solution.
+In addition to mistakes (which may happen, but are rare), sometimes the presented code modification may serve more as an _illustrative example_ than a directly applicable solution.
 In such cases, we recommend prioritizing the suggestion's detailed description, using the diff snippet primarily as a supporting reference.